aerleon/aerleon/docs/reference/generators.md

 ### Header Format

-The nsx header designation has the following format:
+The nsxv header designation has the following format:

 ```yaml
 targets: